barthollomew/dotfiles/README.md

 # My Config Files

-This is the best config in the world.
+The laziest config in the world.

 This repository contains my configuration files optimized for Vim usage.